X

 How pentadecanoic acid in fatty15 can support our metabolic health

-Fatty15 is a once daily and easy to use supplement containing only one ingredient: FA15TM, a pure, vegan-friendly powder form of C15:0.
+Fatty15 is a once daily and easy to use supplement containing only one ingredient: FA15TM, the pure, vegan-friendly, sustainably-produced, award-winning, pure powder form of C15:0.
 Studies have demonstrated that fatty15 helps to promote healthy metabolism, including:*

 • Improving energy production.
 Fatty15 helps to restore impaired mitochondrial function, enabling your cells’ batteries to pump out the energy your cells need to keep your metabolism in tip-top shape.